pasnox/monkeystudio2/readme.txt

 * Open a shell, and go to the sources directory.
 * type: qmake && make release // some distros use qmake-qt4 for qmake of Qt 4
+* you can then use "cd monkey && sudo make install" for install application, binary will be copieds to /usr/bin and all plugins and relating resources ( templates, apis ... ) will be copied to /usr/lib/monkeystudio

 With Mac OS X:

 * Open a terminal, and go to the sources directory.
 * type: qmake -spec macx-g++ && make release
+* you can then use "cd monkey && make install" for install all resources in the bundle.
+You now have a full bundle that you can put where you want.

 How to execute Monkey Studio:
 =============================

-* Once it is built, there is a bin directoryr.
+* Once it is built, there is a bin directory.
 Go in and execute the "monkey" binary.
-* There is no install script available now.
-We will provide one with a second beta.

 Known Problems:

 * MSVC 6 can't build Monkey Studio 2, and will probably never ( except if someone is able to send us a patch ).
-* For any problems, please contact us on the forums at : http://forums.monkeystudio.org
+* For any problems, please contact us on the forums at : http://forums.monkeystudio.org or on our irc channel, irc://irc.freenode.net/monkeystudio

 	Azevedo Filipe and The Monkey Studio Team,